 The set of choral books, bearing the coat-of-arms of Grand Master Verdalle are referred to as antiphonaries, they contain the sung parts of the divine office (the musical sections used during daily services, at the various canonical hours of the day that do not feature in graduals).

 The Verdalle antiphonaries number seven in total and contain the Proper and Common of saints.
 All are made from parchment and have several illuminated initials.

 Antonie de Paule’s Antiphonaries

 The collection of Grand Master Antonie de Paule consist of two manuscripts in parchment.
 They are antiphonaries for the Temporal cycle of the church year.

 This gilded reliquary was made to house the relic of St John the Baptist’s hand.
-It was a most precious relic for the Order, this was the hand that baptised Christ in the river Jordan.
+It was a most precious relic for the Order as this was the hand that baptised Christ in the river Jordan.

-The monstrance was ordered by Italian Grand Master Gregorio Carafa whose coat-of-arms can be seen prominently displayed.
-It is made of bronze and gilt with silver ornaments and was cast in Rome by Ciro Ferri, a well known sculptor whose style was particularly influenced by the leading Baroque sculptor Gianlorenzo Bernini.
+The monstrance was commissioned in 1686 by the Italian Grand Master Gregorio Carafa.
+It is made of bronze and gilt with silver ornaments and was cast in Rome by Ciro Ferri, a sculptor whose style was influenced by the prevailing high baroque idiom.

 Christ the Saviour

-The monumental bronze image of Christ the Saviour was commissioned from Alessandro Algardi, the famous Bolognese sculptor working in Rome.
+The bronze image of Jesus Christ was commissioned from Alessandro Algardi, a Bolognese sculptor working in Rome.